 UMKC Campus VSI Program

 College students enroll in a VSI section of the course instead of attending the live-lecture class.
 They meet 10 hours per week, which provides additional time to process course content.
-For this investment of time, they earn credit for the academic subject - General Chemistry, Western Civilization, Calculus I, College Algebra, or Intermediate College Algebra - and also credit for a Critical Thinking course.
+For this investment of time, they earn credit for the academic subject - General Chemistry, World Civilization, Calculus I, College Algebra, or Intermediate College Algebra - and also credit for a Critical Thinking course.
 VSI has been offered on campus since 1992.

 High School Dual-Credit Program (Missouri)

 High school students enroll in a VSI course to earn college credit and at the same time receive high school credit.
-College courses -General Chemistry, Western Civilization, Calculus I, College Algebra, or Intro to Physics, are usually completed in a school year instead of a semester.
+College courses -General Chemistry, World Civilization, Calculus I, College Algebra, or Intro to Physics, are usually completed in a school year instead of a semester.
 In addition, a Critical Thinking course credit is offered in conjunction with the other college courses.
 High school teachers facilitate these courses even if they do not meet college certification requirements.
 This occurs because course lectures, materials, and assessments are delivered to the students by a college professor.
 Teachers help facilitate the learning and administer exams.
 Since 1993, UMKC has supported rural high schools through the VSI program.
 There are currently 28 participating schools.

 Key Elements of VSI